AWS IAM: Architecting Identity, Access, and Authorization at Scale

 ResourceCost

-CloudTrail logs for IAMOnly S3 storage cost where they're saved
+CloudTrail logs for IAMOnly the S3 storage cost for the destination bucket

 Integration with Other Services

-EC2Instance Profiles allow EC2 to assume RolesGive instances access to S3, RDS, secrets without hardcoding keys
+EC2Instance Profiles allow EC2 to assume rolesGrant instances access to S3, RDS, and secrets without hardcoded keys

-LambdaExecution Role defines function permissionsAllow Lambda to write logs, access DynamoDB, invoke other functions
+LambdaExecution Role defines function permissionsAllow Lambda to write logs, access DynamoDB, and invoke other functions

-S3Bucket Policies (resource-based) + IAM policies (identity-based)Control who can read/write to specific buckets
+S3Bucket Policies and IAM policies operate in tandemControl who may read from or write to specific buckets

-CloudWatchIAM policies allow writing logs and metricsEC2/Lambda send logs using Role permissions
+CloudWatchIAM policies authorize log and metric writesEC2 and Lambda send logs using role-derived permissions

-Systems ManagerSession Manager uses IAM Roles (not SSH keys)Connect to EC2 without opening SSH ports, using IAM auth
+Systems ManagerSession Manager uses IAM roles instead of SSH keysConnect to EC2 instances without opening SSH ports, authenticating through IAM

-API GatewayIAM authorization for APIsRequire AWS Signature V4 signing on requests
+API GatewayIAM authorization mode for API endpointsRequire AWS Signature V4 signing on incoming requests

-CloudFormationService Role defines stack permissionsAllow CFN to create resources on your behalf
+CloudFormationService Role defines stack-level permissionsAllow CloudFormation to create and manage resources on your behalf

-SSO (AWS IAM Identity Center)Temporary role assignment via SSOSingle login for multiple AWS accounts
+IAM Identity CenterTemporary role assignment through single sign-onProvide unified login across multiple AWS accounts

 Additional Resources